Women’s rights activist charged for role in Polish protests

 Marta Lempart told The Associated Press on Thursday that she was formally read the charges at the district prosecutor’s office in Warsaw on Wednesday.

-The charges against Lempart include insulting public officials and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
+The charges against Lempart include insulting a police officer and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
 Under Polish law, a person can face from six months to eight years of imprisonment for causing an epidemiological threat.

+Lempart was also charged with praising the vandalism of churches and the “malicious obstruction” of religious services after favorable comments in a radio interview about protesters who had sprayed paint on church facades and disrupted Masses during their protests.

 Lempart told The Associated Press that she sees the charges as an intensification of political pressure on her movement.